 Since your ankle joints are some of the most overworked joints in your body — they support your entire body weight — wear-and-tear and an increased risk of injuries are bound to happen.
-If you’re in need of an ankle replacement, the skilled practitioners at Texas Orthopaedic Associates, can help.
-Book your ankle replacement evaluation at either of the two Dallas clinics or the office in Plano, Texas, today.
+If you’re in need of an ankle replacement, the skilled practitioners at Texas Orthopaedic Associates can help.
+Book your ankle replacement evaluation at one of their locations in Dallas, Plano, Weatherford, Keller, or Fort Worth, Texas, today.
 Schedule online or over the phone.

 An ankle replacement procedure (ankle arthroplasty) involves removing damaged tissues and restructuring your ankle joint.
 After inserting metal rods into your tibia (shin bone) as well as your ankle bone, your orthopaedic surgeon implants medical-grade components, often plastic, to re-create the natural gliding motion of your ankle joint.

 Your specific procedure depends on whether you need a partial or a total ankle replacement.
 A partial ankle replacement involves replacing one of the damaged areas of your bones, whereas a total ankle replacement means that you need the entire ankle joint replaced.
 Usually, the total ankle replacement surgery is the preferred alternative to ankle fusion surgery, a procedure that dramatically reduces joint motion and mobility.

 As with most types of orthopaedic surgery, an ankle replacement is the last resort.
 Your dedicated orthopaedic surgeon at Texas Orthopaedic Associates, would rather preserve natural bone and tissue if possible.

 But conservative therapies for treating ankle ailments and injuries aren’t always effective — or they stop working.
 In these cases, an ankle replacement may be best.
 You may be a candidate for an ankle replacement if you have: